Inside a Costa Rican Tamaleada – And How You Can Join

 8. Once you have laid out all of the leaves, start by placing a good spoonful of masa in the middle of each leaf.
 I would say this is just over 1/2 cup of masa.

-11. When you wrap these, it's just like wrapping the ribbon around a Christmas present- except you do it twice- one time on each side.
+11. When you wrap these, it's just like wrapping the ribbon around a Christmas present- except you do it twice, once on each side.

 12. Place all of the tamales back into a large pot (or just wash the one you were just using) and cover them with water.
 Cover and bring to a rolling boil.

-13. Boil the packets for 30 minutes. turn ff the heat and let cool in the boiling water for at least 30 more minutes.
+13. Boil the packets for 30 minutes.
+Turn off the heat and let cool in the boiling water for at least 30 more minutes.
 Remove, dry, and enjoy.
-In true Costa Rican style, you can slather with Salsa Lizano, and eat with coffee and good company.
+In true Costa Rican style, you can slather with Salsa Lizano and eat with coffee and good company.

 Notes